-Visiting Agrace: For everyone’s safety, you will be screened for COVID-19 symptoms before you may visit Agrace’s hospice inpatient units.
+Visiting Agrace: Visitors are screened for COVID-19 symptoms before they may enter Agrace’s hospice inpatient units.
+Masks are required.
 Please bring your own face covering or mask to wear.
-If you do not have a mask, or you are visiting a patient in contact isolation, Agrace will provide a mask.
-This mask guidance is based on recommendations from the CDC.
+If you do not have one, or you are visiting a patient in contact isolation, Agrace will provide a mask.

 All patients may have three visitors per day, and more if they are at the end of life.
 If you have any questions before visiting Agrace, please call (800) 553-4289.

 All Agrace thrift stores are open, but fewer days and hours than normal.
 See our current store locations and hours here.
 See our store guidelines here.